barnden/bigint.luau/README.md

     - Checks if a number is prime, using the strong Lucas probable prime test
 - `BigMath.prime.is_miller_rabin_prime(num: BigInt, p_t: number?): boolean`
     - Checks if a number is prime, using Miller-Rabin
-    - `p_t` is a threshold probability (default: $2^{-64}$) to determine the number of witnesses we should test against, the number of tests is determined by the formula given in FIPS 186-5.
+    - `p_t` is the threshold probability (default: $2^{-64}$) to determine the number of witnesses we should test against, the number of tests is determined by the formula given in FIPS 186-5.
 - `BigMath.prime.is_prime(num: BigInt, p_t: number?): boolean`
-    - Checks if a number is prime, effectively using a Baille-PSW test
+    - Checks if a number is prime, effectively performing a Baille-PSW test.
-    - `p_t` is a threshold probability, see above and FIPS 186-5, defaults to $2 ^ {-16}$ as combining Miller-Rabin with a strong Lucas probable prime test means that it extremely unlikely a number is strongly pseudoprime to both tests.
+    - `p_t` is the threshold probability (see above and FIPS 186-5) defaulting to a $2 ^ {-16}$ as combining Miller-Rabin with a strong Lucas probable prime test means that it extremely unlikely a number is strongly pseudoprime to both tests.

 ## Elliptic Curves
 A basic elliptic curve module is provided in `curves.luau`.